jphmrst/bibviz/README.md

 A to-do list:

-- The citations displayd/links are not displayed.
+- The cited-by lists/links are not displayed.
-- Not all standard BibTeX fields are currently displayed.

 This is a pre-version-number version of BibViz.